You work really hard. In fact, you might not be able to work any harder. But you can still work smarter.

 Spending time in nature, however, allows your mind to fully relax and unwind and helps you focus longer when you return to work.
 Plus, other research has found that for students, motivation to learn is higher when they are outside instead of in a classroom.

 I know Colin often finds this break period helpful for thinking through what he's working on or what he will do next.
-Joel also noted in his post that he has been more productive, more active during the day, and is working fewer hours since he started this process.
+Runyon also noted in his post that he has been more productive, more active during the day, and working fewer hours since he started this process.

 5. Check your email first thing.
 This one is fairly counterintuitive; basically everyone says not to check email right away, but I do and find it extremely useful.
 Here are some ways checking email first helps me to be more productive during the day.